 - To provide info about your company (brochure website)

 - To publish content to help generate more business (magazine style website)

 Let’s take a look at these options in more detail…

-This is essentially an online storefront to help you sell products direct to customers without the need for a bricks and mortar store.
+This is essentially an online storefront to help you sell products directly to customers without the need for a brick and mortar store.

 This is a static website that provides information about your services, explains what your company is all about, and directs users to your contact info.